scottbucher/BirthdayBot/README.md

 Simply click your location on the map, and use the name displayed in the dropdown box as your time zone.

-You can then take your time zone name and use it in the `bday set` command
+You can then take your time zone name and use it in the `bday set` command.

 ![Setting your time zone](https://i.imgur.com/Mtpx86n.png)

-Birthday Bot will then know your timezone and will use this to know when to celebrate your birthday.
+Birthday Bot will then know your time zone and will use this to know when to celebrate your birthday.

-Full Example usage of `bday set`
+Full example usage of `bday set`:

 ![Example usage](https://i.imgur.com/rJXpDss.png)

 For users that's it!
-Server owners will have to do a bit more but Birthday Bot makes it easy with an interactive setup commands `bday setup` and `bday setup optional`!
+Server owners will have to do a bit more but Birthday Bot makes it easy with the interactive setup commands `bday setup` and `bday setup optional`!

 ## Commands

 The following are commands for BirthdayBot.
-To run a command, prefix the command with `bday `, for example, `bday help` or `@BirthdayBot help`.
+To run a command, prefix the command with `bday`, for example, `bday help`.

+### Setup (Admins only)

+* `setup` - Interactive guide for server setup.
+* `setup optional` - Interactive guide for optional server setup settings.

 ### Info

 * `help` - View useful information about BirthdayBot.
 * `help setup` - View useful information on how to setup Birthday Bot.
-* `help setup option` - View useful information on how to setup the optional Birthday Bot settings.
+* `help setup optional` - View useful information on how to setup the optional Birthday Bot settings.
 * `about` - View information about BirthdayBot.
 * `serverinfo` - View information about your server.
-* `settings` - View your server's current configuration settings.
+* `settings` - View your server's current server settings.
 * `shard` - View information about your current shard.

-### Server Configuration (Admins only)
+### Server Settings (Admins only)

-* `bday setup` - Interactive guide for server setup.
-* `bday setup optional` - Interactive guide for optional server setup settings.

 * `SetBirthdayRole <@role/rolename>` - Set a role to be the designated Birthday role.
 * `SetBirthdayChannel [#channel]` - Set a channel to be the designated Birthday Channel.